Mitra63/myProjects/README.md

 about

-database schema and data exist in schema.xml and data.xml
+database schema and data exist in schema.sql and data.sql

 How to run & access the application